 Taxes Affecting a 401(k) Hardship Withdrawal

 You will pay taxes on the amount you take out in the form of a hardship withdrawal.
 In addition to regular income taxes, you will likely pay a 10% penalty tax.
-You may be able to avoid the 10% penalty tax if you meet one of the following exceptions:
+You may be able to avoid the 10% penalty tax if you meet one of several exceptions, including:

 - You are disabled

 - You are required by court order to give the money to your divorced spouse, a child, or a dependent

 If you don't qualify for an exception to the penalty tax, you need to plan that at least $0.30 of every $1 you withdraw will go toward taxes.
 If you withdraw $1,000, for instance, you might only get $700 after taxes.

 If you have other resources, such as an emergency fund, that can be used to meet your financial needs, then it is best to use those assets first.
 Use a 401(k) hardship withdrawal only if it is your last available option.

 Proof of Hardship

 To qualify as a hardship, you will need to explain your situation to your 401(k) plan administrator.
 Most of the time, they can easily determine if your circumstances qualify as a hardship, but some 401(k) plans may require you to present some form of documentation.
 Ask your 401(k) plan provider what they require as proof of hardship.